 It got me thinking about our business.
 What is the half-life of facts here?
 You might be tempted to take comfort in the fact that things like margin of error have not changed.
 While technically true, this ignores that academia is facing a crisis of confidence over statistically significant findings that don’t hold up in subsequent studies.
 One cause for this is they run lots of cuts of the data and look for anything statistically significant and then build a rationale for that finding.
 They ignore that with so many cuts of the data they are likely to find some statistical noise.
 Don’t we run the same risk with each additional banner we run?

 There is a known problem with Discrete Choice Conjoint that is often ignored.
 If you have a product made up of say 8 features each with three levels and 1 with 150 the importance of the feature with 150 levels will be overstated by the model.
 Still, the model will run, utilities will be calculated and a simulator can be constructed…all of which provide a sense of precision that is not warranted.
+A researcher who knows about it will guide the client either by changing the design OR by putting the results into their proper perspective.
 There are many other ways that a complex model like this can produce skewed results and I have little doubt more will be found in the future.

 This is not to say that we can’t trust results.
 Doctors have to treat patients based on what is known today and we must do the same for our clients.
 The important thing is that we have to acknowledge we have things to learn.
 As researchers that should be easy for us…